Table of Contents

 "foo bar gee" -> [ 'foo', 'bar', 'gee' ]

-: the output (stdout and stderr) of the execution
+- a string: the output (stdout and stderr) of the execution, if command succeeds.

 Example